 - 1. This component of the regional programme contributed mainly to MAINSTREAMING GENDER (outcome). - 2.
 Regional programme contributions in this area were most significant inside UNDP and complemented activities of the country offices. - 3.
 The regional programme facilitated the creation and work of a vibrant community of gender practitioners in the region. - 4.
 The regional programme developed and maintained an information-rich website on gender issues with a number of high quality gender-related knowledge products important both inside and outside UNDP. - 5.
-There are new partnership opportunities with UN Women in which UNDP gender mainstreaming experience and gender expertise could be welcomed and appreciated.
+There are new partnership opportunities with UN Women in which UNDP gender mainstreaming experience and gender expertise could enhance the overall gender equality results of the UN system.